Get stories and expert advice on all things related to college and parenting.

 If you have a holiday card you really love and you want to do some easy holiday crafts with the family, check out this video of 10 holiday-card DIY's!

-If you have a ton of leftover wrapping paper with adorable patterns, don't throw it away just yet — check out these 31 things you can do with leftover wrapping paper!
+If you have a ton of leftover wrapping paper with adorable patterns, don't throw it away just yet — check out these 19 clever ways to repurpose old wrapping paper!

 A number of things can be composted, including: